Code Style Cheat Sheet

 isValid = (v >= lowerLimit) & (v <= upperLimit);

-- Avoid the conditional expression
+isNew = ismember(v, valueArray);- Avoid the conditional expression

-. - An
+if 0. - An

-sequence should include the else condition. - The usual case should be put in the
+if-elsesequence should include the else condition. - The usual case should be put in the

--part and the exception in theelse
+if-part and the exception in theelse-part of anif-elsestatement. - A

-condition. - Use a
+switchstatement should include theotherwisecondition. - Use a

-sequence if the variable is a string. - Use a
+switchsequence if the variable is a string. - Use a

-statement in place of manyif-elseif-else
+switchstatement in place of manyif-elseif-elsestatements when possible.

 General